A Reaction-Diffusion-Chemotaxis Model for Human Population Dynamics over Fractal Terrains

-Mathematical modeling of the dispersal of human populations is based largely on reaction-diffusion frameworks originating from the seminal works of Fisher~\cite{fisher1937wave}, Kolmogorov, Petrovski, and Piskunov~\cite{kolmogorov1937study}, and Skellam~\cite{skellam1951random} (Fisher-KPP framework).
-A key feature of the Fisher-KPP framework is traveling waves, which can explain trends in populations such as the out-of-Africa theory~\cite{young1995simulating}, the Neolithic transition~\cite{fort1999time}, dynamical evolution~\cite{deforet2019evolution}, and colonization~\cite{hamilton2007spatial}.
+Descriptions of human populations dynamics, whether for assessing modern problems, inquiring about our distant past, or making predictions of the future, rely heavily on mathematical modeling because data is scarce~\cite{steele2009human}.
+Mathematical modeling of the dispersal of human populations is based largely on reaction-diffusion frameworks with population growth and death, originating from the seminal works of Fisher~\cite{fisher1937wave}, Kolmogorov, Petrovski, and Piskunov~\cite{kolmogorov1937study}, and Skellam~\cite{skellam1951random} (Fisher-KPP framework).
+Together, these effects can be responsible for a travelling population wave whose speed increases with either the coefficient of diffusion or the growth rate.
+This salient feature of the Fisher-KPP model has been cited to propose the random walk as a key mechanism for out-of-Africa theory~\cite{young1995simulating}, the Neolithic transition~\cite{fort1999time}, dynamical evolution~\cite{deforet2019evolution}, colonization~\cite{hamilton2007spatial}, spread~\cite{young1995simulating} and evolution~\cite{deforet2019evolution}.
 Efforts to improve quantitative capabilities of models which build off of the Fisher-KPP framework ~\cite{steele2009human} focus on including advection~\cite{cohen1992nonlinearity, davison2006role, gu2017stationary, timmermann2016late}.
 These efforts either directly specify a non-dynamic velocity vector field~\cite{timmermann2016late} or assume that advective velocity is dependent on spatially heterogeneous carrying capacity~\cite{cohen1992nonlinearity,davison2006role,gu2017stationary}.
-However, these velocity forms are not based on first-principles reasoning, which leaves open to question the true source of advection.
+However, these velocity forms are included in an ad-hoc manner, which leaves open to question the true source of advection.